aetperf/aetperf.github.io/_posts/2021-02-16-Optuna-+-GBoost-on-a-tabular-dataset.md

   <img width="400" src="/img/2021-02-16_01/leaderboard.png" alt="leaderboard">
 </p>

 Not so bad, the public leaderboard score of the submission is 0.84244 (rank 142 / 826).
-Of course there would be a lot of work to do if we would like to improve this score (EDA, FE, other algothms, stacking, ...).
+Of course there would be a lot of work to do if we would like to improve this score (EDA, FE, other algorihms, stacking, magic tricks, ...).

 {% if page.comments %}